 Similar to the process for securing funding for an undergraduate degree, graduate degrees are likely to be financed by a combination of student loans, grants, scholarships and work-study programs.
 Many graduate students have additional expenses that they may not have had while attending an undergraduate program.
-While you may have lived on campus as an undergraduate student, many graduate students live and work off-campus and have additional expenses like auto loans, auto insurance and even mortgages.
+While you may have lived on campus as an undergraduate student, many graduate students live and work off-campus and have additional expenses like auto loans with gap insurance and mortgages with homeowners insurance.
 These added expenses make securing funds for education even more important.

 Other Options for Paying for College

 Laura Longero is an award-winning writer and editor who lives in Reno, Nevada.

 U.S. Department of Education.
 “Federal Student Aid: Work-Study Jobs.”
 Accessed April 4, 2020.

 U.S. Department of Education, National Center for Education Statistics.
 “2015–16 National Postsecondary Student Aid Study (NPSAS:16).”
 Accessed April 4, 2020.

 U.S. Department of Veterans Affairs.
 “Montgomery GI Bill.”
 Accessed April 4, 2020.

 U.S. Department of Veterans Affairs.
 “Post-9/11 GI Bill.”
 Accessed April 4, 2020.